 Your internet connection is such an essential business service that you must be incredibly careful about the service provider you choose.
 The last thing you want is your business to be affected by constant downtime, choppiness, lag times, or missing data packets.
 Again, remember, it’s not only about speed.

 Here are some of the factors to consider:

 - You should know how internet speed is measured and how it relates to your business.
 If you are looking at several internet service providers start by checking for the speeds they are offering.
 And remember, a stated speed is not a guaranteed speed.
 A shared service is not a dedicated service.
 These product details are not often shared when you see very low pricing.
 But yet, they are material.
 Don’t be disappointed as you pay a low price but your actual speed to your business is not what you saw on the advertisement.

 - You must also know whether your business requires higher download speeds or higher upload speeds.
 In most cases, the speed advertised refers to download speed.
 Make sure your service provider confirms your upload speed as well so there is no confusion.

 - You should also know whether your plan comes with a data cap, or a limited amount of data use per month, or not.
 Sometimes, this information may not be available in the fine print with some less-than-reputable providers.
 That is why you must always ask before committing yourself.
 Work with a provider that helps you, rather than pushes to sell you something.

 Finally, if you know you want the best of the best, you should consider a dedicated fiber connection.
 A Gigabit internet connection with speeds up to 10 Gbps is reachable with fiber optic cable internet.
 Here you can have symmetrical upload and download speeds for consistency.
 Multiple users can access streaming media, send large files, do video conferencing over a VoIP system, all without losing a beat.
-Fusion is a leader in fiber connectivity.
-With over a million buildings now accessing fiber, reach out today to see if you are eligible.
+Fusion Connect is a leader in fiber connectivity for business.
+With over a million buildings accessing fiber, reach out today to see if you are eligible.